 The User Acceptance Test Plan will include realistic time frames for completion of the testing by PEBA staff.

-The Contractor will correct all problems discovered during User Acceptance Testing to the satisfaction of PEBA, including any problems found during regression testing.
+The Contractor will correct problems, in accordance with their Severity Type, discovered during User Acceptance Testing, including any problems found during regression testing.

 Software Test Results Document